-Hoods Mill Landfill operates as a convenience drop-off site every other Saturday.
+Hoods Mill Landfill operates as a convenience drop-off site on Saturdays.

-- Operating decreases due to monitoring plan updates at all four facilities in FY 15. - Capital increases due to funding a cover to control runoff from the convenience drop off area at Hoods Mill Landfill.
+- Operating decreases due to monitoring plan updates at all four facilities in FY 15. - Capital increases due to funding a cover to control runoff from the convenience drop off area.